Decision Reconsideration Request Concerns For Judicial Errors Are Usually Denied | Vescio Legal Services

 Yes No Share to Facebook

-Question: Is it possible to ask a judge to reconsider a decision if an error seems apparent?
+Question: Is it proper to ask a judge to reconsider a court decision in Ontario when it seems an error was made?

 Court Decisions Are Usually Final, Subject Only to Appeal, Unless All Parties Agree That the Judge Should Reconsider a Decision Due to What Appears As An Obvious Error.